databeat/ACS_SummaryFiles/README.md

 # ACS_SummaryFiles

+## PLEASE NOTE
+This is a really old repo, and I am archiving it now as I no longer need it and do not intend to maintain or re-write it to my current standards when writing software today.
+The most up-to-date version of this code belongs to data.world (https://github.com/datadotworld), where I worked when I made the tool.
+I am not sure if they have made that repo public or not, but you should contact them if you would like it.
+I'm choosing to archive this instead of deleteing it, because I do see a couple users have starred it in the past so someone may find it helpful as a starting point in assembling ACS files.

 ## Summary
 A project to develop a Python script for easily assembling large batches of American Community Survey (ACS) Summary Files.